The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Post Regularly

 Google Business Profile posts let you share updates, promotions, events, and news directly on your profile.
-Posts show customers (and Google) that your business is active.
+Posts show both customers and Google that your business is active and engaged.

 Types of Posts: